-In this publication, a summary in English of the Inquiry's first report, with a focus on the two first tasks, is presented together with a translation of the proposed national strategy for increased internationalisation of higher education and research.
-The other parts will be presented by 31 October 2018.
+In this publication, summaries in English of the Inquiry's two reports are presented together with a translation of the proposed national strategy for increased internationalisation of higher education and research.
+A summary in English of the Inquiry's remit from the Government is available in the Appendix.